varunvinodh/Functions/Encoder/README.md

 **re_encode:** Re-encode categorical columns, handling unseen labels and maintaining consistency.

-**remove_row_fit:** Remove rows with unseen labels in a specific categorical column and re-encode the data.
+**remove_row_fit:** This is a part of re_encode code.
+It remove rows with unseen labels in a specific categorical column and re-encode the data.

 **numbers_to_text:** Decode previously encoded categorical columns to their original values.